 If any insurance company or HMO isn’t a member of a guaranty association, the policy must say that it isn’t covered by a guaranty association.

 The guaranty association will pay claims for its members who become insolvent.
 Some claims have dollar limits or other limitations, which vary by type of insurance.
 This means that only some of your claim might get paid.
 There’s no dollar limit for workers’ compensation claims.

 If your claim isn’t covered by a guaranty association, or is only partially paid, you might be able to file a claim with the receivership of the insurance company.
 If your company is in receivership, the receivership will send you a notice of the claims process.
 This information will also be on the receivership’s website.

 When shopping for insurance, follow these tips to protect yourself:

 - Buy only from licensed companies and agents.
-Unlicensed companies usually don’t meet the state's financial requirements and might not have the money to pay claims.
+Unlicensed companies might not have enough money to pay claims.
 And if an unlicensed company fails, there’s no guaranty association to help pay its claims.

 Get Help from TDI

 For insurance questions or for help with an insurance-related complaint, call the Consumer Help Line at 1-800-252-3439 or visit our website.